COMMODITIES-Metals, oil rout deepen on dollar, China fears

 In Tangshan in China's top steel producing Hebei province, utilisation rate stood at 81 percent, a six-year low, said Lau.

-Also hit by selloff, U.S. crude dropped to below $41 a barrel, while Brent fell as much as 2 percent to less than $44 as oversupply worries persisted.
-Both contracts are near six-year lows reached earlier this year.
+Also hit by selloff, U.S. crude dropped to below $41 a barrel, while Brent fell as much as 1.4 percent to just above $44 as oversupply worries persisted.

 Spot gold slipped nearly 1 percent to a session low of $1,067.85, not far above last week's $1,064.95, its weakest since February 2010.